LuisChaballero/GELU/README.md

 # GELU

 GELU is an Object Oriented Programming language developed with the purpose of becoming a friendly and uncomplicated tool for anyone who is just starting to learn how to program.
-It provides mechanisms for the definition of classes, attributes, methods and single inheritance, as well as assignment, condition, loops, writes, among other basic statements and expressions.
+It provides mechanisms for the definition of classes, attributes, methods, as well as variables, assignments, conditions, loops, writes, among other basic statements and expressions.

 ---